 Many companies offer additional or extended warranties for an extra cost.
 These may be worth looking into, especially for wall-insert units that require professional installation by an electrician and more commitment.

 Note: Be wary of any heating product that does not come with a warranty.

 How to Install an Electric Wall Heater

 In terms of installation, there are two main types of electric wall heaters.

 These heaters are installed directly on the wall using screws and anchors.
-Some require more tools than others, but almost all can be installed by the homeowner.
+Some space heaters require more tools than others, but almost all can be installed by the homeowner.

 Typically, these types of units plug into an outlet.
 But a few do require direct wiring into the electrical system.
 In this case, getting help from a professional would be advised.

 The second style is a wall-insert type heater.

 These heating units are placed inside the wall between the stud boards.
 The opening is then covered with a vent grill similar to those used in a central heating system.